marn06/homebridge-vw/README.md

 ## Description

-This [homebridge](https://github.com/homebridge/homebridge) plugin exposes a Fan (climatisation on/off) and a Lock (lock/unlock car) to Apple's [HomeKit](http://www.apple.com/ios/home/).
+This [homebridge](https://github.com/homebridge/homebridge) plugin exposes a Fan (climatisation on/off), a Lock (lock/unlock car) and a Switch (Charging/Not charging) to Apple's [HomeKit](http://www.apple.com/ios/home/).
-It is advised to split the accessory into separate tiles (standard HomeKit functionality) and use a room with the name of the car for the two split accessories.
+It is advised to split the accessory into separate tiles (standard HomeKit functionality) and use a room with the name of the car for the split accessories.
 Thanks to Trocotronic (https://github.com/trocotronic) for the WeConnect Python API.

 ## Installation